gustavobastian/ClientNurse/README.md

 ## Application description:

-This mobile application connects to a system/backend through mqtt topics.
+This mobile application connects to a backend (https://github.com/gustavobastian/ServerNurse) through mqtt topics.
 It has three different modes of use: as administrator, as a nurse and as a doctor.

 ### 1. Home page